itliusir/OP_CAT/README.md

-Actually, OP_CAT has been in a quantum state on the chain ever since it was removed.
-It's just that when we observe, it collapses into a state of non-existence.
-So, let's close our eyes and search for it!
+In fact, ever since its removal, OP_CAT has existed in a quantum state within the blockchain.
+This state persists until we observe it, at which point it collapses into non-existence.
+Therefore, let's close our eyes and seek it out!

 The following is the leaked code: